devoteam-cybertrust/droidstatx/README.md

  * Vulnerable HostnameVerifiers
  * Webviews Vulnerable onReceivedSslError Method
  * Direct usage of Socket without HostnameVerifier
+ * Determine the usage of NetworkSecurityConfig file
+ * Determine the usage of Certificate Pinning (Custom and okHTTP)
 * Cryptography Security Related Evidences Checks
  * Usage of AES with ECB
  * Usage of DES or 3DES
+ * Determine the usage of Android Keystore

 **Under the Hood**